mickenordin/nextcloud-db/mariadb/compose/README.md

 ### Application user

-The recommended way to create an application user is to use SQL files as in this example, [init/04-nextcloud.sql](https://github.com/safespring/nextcloud-db/blob/master/mariadb/compose/init/04-nextcloud.sql) to create `nextcloud` schema and `nextcloud@'%'` database user.
+In this example, we create an application user by using an SQL file, [init/04-nextcloud.sql](https://github.com/safespring/nextcloud-db/blob/master/mariadb/compose/init/04-nextcloud.sql) to create `nextcloud` schema and `nextcloud@'%'` database user.
+All files under `init` directory will only be loaded once during the database initialization on the bootstrapped node.
+Data on the joiner nodes will always follow the bootstrapped node.

 If you are running on a static environment, try to avoid using the wildcard `%`, when granting host.
 If you have ProxySQL on top of the cluster, the application user must be created on both MariaDB and ProxySQL, and the ProxySQL must be granted host to access the MariaDB server.
 For example, if you have a static environment with the following topology: